Codecademy/docs/content/javascript/concepts/arrays/terms/toSorted/toSorted.md

   - 'paths/front-end-engineer-career-path'
 ---

-The **`toSorted()`** method takes an array and returns a new array with the elements sorted in ascending order.
+The **`.toSorted()`** method takes an array and returns a new array with the elements sorted in ascending order.
 It does not mutate the original array.
 All undefined elements are sorted to the end of the array.

 It does this by converting array elements to [strings](https://www.codecademy.com/resources/docs/javascript/strings) and comparing them by [Unicode code point value](https://developer.mozilla.org/en-US/docs/Glossary/Code_point).